Magikcraft/product-board/README.md

 These release notes are updated with new releases.
 Star this repo to get notifications when it is updated.

+## Friday 22 September

+* Version 1.2.0 of the Magikcraft Lore Core

+### Memento now backed by durablePlayerMap

+As a user I can use memento remember things, and get kicked from the server, and reconnect and still have my memories.

+`magik.memento` now uses the new `durablePlayerMap` as it's backing.
+This means that your memories do not disappear when you quit, or are kicked from the server.
+They will disappear when the server is updated.
+We'll get that fixed soon, but it's not there yet.

+The feature was tracked in [Issue #19](https://github.com/Magikcraft/product-board/issues/19)

 ## Sunday 3 September

 * Version 1.2.1 of the Magikcraft API